a-lud/snakes-demographic-history/README.md

 their way into the final text.

 The `results` directory simply contains an `Rdata` object that stored the aggregated PSMC results across samples and clock intervals.
+The tables used in the main text are also stored here.